Cemeteries and graveyards, full of love, betrayal, tragic deaths, murder, and suicide. What will you find?

 Friday, 12 October 2012

-Monument to Mary Ann an Maurice Seabury, Bray Parish Cemetery, Holyport, Berkshire.
+Monument to Mary Ann and Maurice Seabury, Bray Parish Cemetery, Holyport, Berkshire.

 In The Hand of God."

-Mary Ann Seabury was born Mary Ann Coombs on 4th March 1858 in Fifield, Bray Berkshire to Thomas Coombs, a labourer and Sarah Lovejoy.
+Mary Ann Seabury was born Mary Ann Coombs on 4th March 1858 in Fifield, Bray Berkshire to Thomas Coombs/Hopkins, a labourer, and his wife Sarah Lovejoy.

-On the 1901 census, three years before Maurice was to pass away, the one year old boy can be found living with his parents and elder brother at 88 Ebury Mews in St George Hanover Square, London.
-After Murice's death on the 1911 census the family can be found living at 205 Pavillion Road, Chelsea London.
+On the 1901 census, three years before Maurice was to pass away, the one-year-old boy can be found living with his parents and elder brother at 88 Ebury Mews in St George Hanover Square, London.
+After Murice's death on the 1911 Census, the family can be found living at 205 Pavillion Road, Chelsea London.
+Mary Ann was to pass away on January 6th 1923 in London.

 How did Mary Ann and her son Maurice come to be buried in a small village cemetery not far from her place of birth?
 A family plot passed down the generations or did Mary simply want to rest in her 'home'?